FAQ: The clinical value of calprotectin in sepsis & severe infections?

 Severe infections and sepsis are a life threating global health burden

-Calprotectin is an early and sensitive biomarker upregulated in infections and sepsis
+Calprotectin is an early and sensitive biomarker upregulated in the inflammatory response to infections

-Calprotectin measurements can predictive development and course of severe infections
+Calprotectin measurements can assess the development and course of severe infections

 Calprotectin can reliably distinguish between viral and bacterial infections

-Do you have questions about GCAL® or calprotectin in sepsis and severe infections?
+Do you have questions about GCAL® or calprotectin in severe infections?
 Send an email firstname.lastname@example.org fill out the form below and our Product Manager for GCAL® will answer your questions.